DxSign/sideload-wiki/docs/guide/install_melonx.md

 BUT WAIT.
 You still need a method of enabling JIT!
 For this guide we will be setting up StikJIT.

-## Setting up StikJIT
+## Setting up StikDebug

 StikJIT is an app that allows you to enable JIT without even needing a separate server or PC to connect to first.

-### To use StikJIT you will need the following:
+### To use StikDebug you will need the following:

 - Access to a Windows PC or Mac (This is only needed for SETUP, and will not be needed after)
 - On said PC you will need to download Jitterbug Pair, available [here](https://github.com/osy/Jitterbug/releases/)
-- StosVPN from the iOS AppStore, which you can find [here](https://apps.apple.com/us/app/stosvpn/id6744003051)
+- Download StikDebug from the App Store: [here](https://apps.apple.com/us/app/stikdebug/id6744045754)
-- StikJIT's .ipa, which you can find [here](https://github.com/StephenDev0/StikJIT/releases/)

 ### Setup